rehypejs/rehype-minify/packages/hast-util-is-conditional-comment/readme.md

 ## API

-This package exports the following identifiers:
+This package exports the identifier `isConditionalComment`.
-`isConditionalComment`.
 There is no default export.